vitiugin/mlcrids/gloria_storm/gloria_government.md

 ### Gloria storm — Government

-#### Approach (K-20)
+#### Diversified Approach

 Multilingual

-storm Gloria has *knocked down up to 80 percent of citru*s in some plots in the counties. in perpignan, *Gloria cuts the power*. in paris it is **Philippe who cuts off the electricity**. in the ebro delta, the *storm Gloria has made the Trabucador arm disappear*

-IN — 1, UIN — 1, OUT — 3, UOUT — 3
+storm Gloria is currently affecting the Pyrénées-Orientales, has *killed three people*. the storm Gloria has *knocked down up to 80 percent of citrus* in some plots in the counties. the *town hall is forced to tear down* the walls where the storm Gloria had to come for the Valencia Airport to finally have movement. storm Gloria leaves *winds of 144 kilometers per hour* and *waves of 10 meters high* in the balearic islands. *more than 1,500 inhabitants of the south asked to evacuate* because of the floods linked to storm Gloria. the *storm will leave real waterspouts*. *more than 200 l / m2 will accumulate* in some areas and...

+#### Approach

+Multilingual

+a crater about 80 meters in diameter is being opened in plaça catalunya. there are *27 roads affected by the storm Gloria, 15 of which were closed to traffic*.
+10 are flooded, at 4 p.m.... total of *215 roads affected* throughout the country by the storm Gloria.a *10m wave* in Banyuls Gloria attacks Racou, a *10m wave* in Banyuls Gloria attacks Racou, a *10m wave* in Banyuls Gloria attacks the Racó and a *10m wave* is measured in Banyuls. a *10m wave* in Banyuls Gloria attacks the Racó and a *10m wave& is measured in Banyuls.the line of very intense precipitation that will reach us tonight is already formed. gauging station located on the torroella de montgr<unk> bridge, riuter, *measures a flow of 325m3* / s INUNCAT levanta.

 #### Baseline

 Multilingual

-*about 7,000 subscribers are left without electricity* in the demarcation of Tarragona and Terres de l'Ebre due to the storm Gloria Temporal. <unk> *220,000 subscribers in the Girona demarcation without electricity* due to a high voltage fault in red eléctrica.

-IN — 0, UIN — 0, OUT — 2, UOUT — 2
+a line of very intense precipitation that will reach us tonight is already formed.... poor salou, *first the train disappears*, and now the beach Gloria they **ask for citizen collaboration to urgently** welcome the animals that live inside. *27 roads affected*, *15 cut by floods* and *objects on the road*. we recommend that everyone who has to drive..." *three people remain missing* in perpignan, *Gloria cuts the power*. in Paris it is Philippe who cuts off the electricity. a crater about 80 meters in diameter is being opened

 #### Centroid

 Multilingual

-three towns in the Talavera region among those that have required more interventions than the more than 1,000 than. : **The Spanish Government declares the "climate emergency"** in full emergency due to the storm Gloria. : Gloria is tireless in mataró today the *firefighters did not have a break*
+Three towns in the Talavera region among those that have required more interventions than the more than 1,000 than  ...

-IN — 1, UIN — 1, OUT — 1, UOUT — 1

-English

-**Spanish government holds emergency meeting** on Gloria, storm that has *killed 11* **Spanish government holds emergency meeting** on Gloria, storm that has *killed 11*. **authorities in spain are still looking** for *three people who went missing* during storm Gloria, which has battered the...

-IN — 3, UIN — 2, OUT — 3, UOUT — 2
+Gloria  : ❗️ ATTENTION❗️
+⚠️**The Girona City Council activates the emergency situation due to the overflow of the Onyar river** ⚠️Civil Protection…  _centelles: It is **recommended to avoid access to the Congost riverbed** and cross torrents and streams *More than fifty incidents in Tarragona* due to the storm Gloria  *More than fifty incidents in Tarragona* due to the storm Gloria Reus  *Firefighters have attended 1,167 services in five hours due to storm Gloria and are already carrying about 4,500*  Interior recommends that **schools not open tomorrow in 5 counties**  Ontinyent returns to normal after the passage of the storm ""Gloria""
+▶ ️ The Department of Municipal Services withdraws…  *Firefighters have responded to 1,167 services in five hours due to storm Gloria and are already carrying about 4,500*.

 #### CX\_DB8

 Multilingual

-*3000 homes are of phenomenon* in a of attentionall *beaches are carrying about 4,500 interior* recommends ontinyent returns to after the
+*3000 homes are of phenomenon in a of attention* *all beaches are carrying about 4,500 interior* recommends ontinyent returns to after the passage storm gloria the **department of municipal firefighters have 1,167 services** in five hours due to storm gloria and are both the of river overflows. miles borrasca gloria has to close all accesses to

-IN — 0, UIN — 0, OUT — 2, UOUT — 2

-English

-breaking **police discover the body** of the was missing southwest cataloniathe deceased was discovered **spanish government holds on** on three

-IN — 2, UIN — 2, OUT — 0, UOUT — 0

 #### Nafi SotA